poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 ### When using a pattern

-Irrefutable patterns can be used in functions arguments today, and juste like `self`, they raise some questions.
+Irrefutable patterns can be used in functions arguments today, and just like `self`, they raise some questions.

 - `pub` **cannot** be used here since there is no identifier for it to expose.
 - The identifier **cannot** be a pattern.
-Its only use is as a public facing name, it does not destructure anything nor can be used as a binding inside the function.
+Its only use is as a public facing name, it does not de-structure anything nor can be used as a binding inside the function.
 - The identifier is placed before the pattern as shown in the example below:

 ```rust